My Sciatica Experience after herniating my L5S1 disc and the steps I took before getting an L5S1 microdiscectomy.

 I spent the day in the ER.
 A doctor stuck her finger up my butt.
 Then I went home.
 It was just a broken tailbone.

 Can a broken tailbone cause a herniated disc in another part of the spine?
 No idea.
-I had an L5S1 herniation, which is located pretty low down on the spine.
+It was an L5S1 herniation, which is located pretty low down on the spine.
 Regardless, broken tailbones suck and I admit I was anxious for it to heal so I didn’t take it as easy as I should have.

 At the time, my (bougie AF conservatory) paid for me to go to a physical therapist and trainer a few times a week to prevent performance related injuries.
 I went there a few days later and the therapist seemed a little worried that I could not lift up my right leg while lying on my back.
-My right leg was and is the part of my body that felt the most pain when I had full-fledged sciatica.
+My right leg was and is the part of my body that felt the most pain when I had full-fledged sciatica due to the L5S1 herniation.

 I was anxious to get on with my life and leave my new nickname “Broken Butt Babeesh” behind.
 After a week I ignored my pain and rode my bicycle everywhere with my heavy musical instrument on my back.
 I was 23 and obviously unstoppable.